Automating the Learning of Inverse Kinematics for Robotic Arms with Redundant DoFs: Conclusions and Future Works

-We present in this paper a new data-driven approach to the IK problem for high-DoF robotic arms without knowing the kinematics information.
+We present in this paper a new data-driven approach to solving the IK problem for the entire working space of a robotic arm with redundant DoFs.
+The process to collect the training dataset can be fully automated with a few lines of code.
 Our approach can obtain multiple angle solutions for a given target position (plus a target orientation) and has a low distance error (${\sim}$0.5 cm) for any position in the entire working space of the robot.
 The proposed methods do not impose any special constraints on training data and thus can be applied to any DoF robotic arm.
-Compared with the latest data-driven methods, our work signifies a major step forward in solving the IK problem for high-DoF robotic arms.
+Compared with the latest data-driven methods, our work signifies a major step forward in solving the IK problem for robotic arms.
 This is the first data-driven research to address multiple angle solutions in IK, and a comprehensive study of the various properties of the proposed method is provided.